Force over Distance: Chapter 28

 “She’s giving a talk to Bill Lee’s team,” Rush said.
 “On the stones.
 Day after tomorrow.”

-“And you guys were—what?
-Practicing?”
-The door to the CI room opened of its own accord, and Young waved the scientist forward, into the hall.
+“And you guys were, what, practicing?”
+The door to the CI room opened of its own accord, and Young waved the scientist ahead of him, into the hall.

 “The Science Team?”